 Food and beverage importers from 8 overseas countries visited South East Queensland in October, looking to give their customers a taste of Queensland’s world-class produce.

-The 34 buyers met with 58 Queensland producers to discuss export opportunities during TIQ’s Taste of Queensland Gourmet Experience, which included 2 showcases and a number of regional visits.
+The 34 buyers met with more than 50 Queensland producers to discuss export opportunities during TIQ’s Taste of Queensland Gourmet Experience, which included 2 showcases and a number of regional visits.

 The buyers’ group encompassed food and beverage importers, distributors, wholesalers, food-service providers, high-end supermarket and retail buyers, and online store purchasers from China, Hong Kong, the ASEAN region and USA.

 Queensland companies showcasing their products came from locations across the state, including Bowen, Goondiwindi, Bundaberg, Scenic Rim, Sunshine Coast, Lockyer Valley, Bundaberg and the South Burnett.

 Their offerings reflected the best of Queensland’s gourmet products, and included: